top of page

 • Glutes – the powerhouse muscles for hip stability and pelvic control.

-Strengthening these muscles helps tilt the pelvis back into a healthier alignment, easing strain on the lower back.
+Strengthening these muscles helps tilt the pelvis back into a healthier alignment.
+This eases strain on the lower back.

 Use Closed-Chain Exercises

-Closed-chain movements (where your hands or feet stay in contact with a surface) give you more joint stability and feedback.
+Closed-chain movements, where your hands or feet stay in contact with a surface, provide more joint stability and feedback.
 Examples include bridges, wall squats, or modified planks.

 Pilates – A Game-Changer for Hypermobility